Kristianstad: History

-The city was founded in 1614 by King Christian IV of Denmark (the city's name literally means 'Town of Christian') as a planned city after the burning of the nearby town of Vä and moving the city rights of the neighbouring town of Sölvesborg and Åhus to the new town.
+The city was founded in 1614 by King Christian IV of Denmark (the city's name literally means 'Town of Christian' or "Christian's town") as a planned city after the burning of the nearby town of Vä and moving the city rights of the neighbouring town of Vå and Åhus to the new town.
 The purpose of the town was to safeguard the eastern half of the Danish province of Scania against any future raids from Sweden in the north, but also as a symbol of the power of Christian himself.
 One of these raids had sacked the nearby town of Vä in 1612.
-Vä then lost its charter and the people were moved to the new, better fortified city.
-The king also founded the town of Christianopel in eastern Blekinge to serve a similar purpose.
+Vä then lost its charter and the people were relocated to the new, better fortified city.
+The king also founded the town of Kristianopel in eastern Blekinge to serve a similar purpose.